JakubPrusGithub/WhiskeyPleaseApp/README.md

 As an young adult I became interested in the world of alcohols, especially whiskeys.
 That passion lead to creating simple, but useful application for beginners to discover new liquors and save their opinion.
 It took me about a month to finish this project and with that done I'm happy to finally present it and start using it! <br><br>

-<h2> Presentation 📲</h2><br>
+<h2> Presentation 📲</h2>
+[some gifs doesn't replay automatically]<br>

 <h3> Article view 📚</h3>

-Each article has a topic, image, short description, history, and ingredients.
+* Each article has a topic, image, short description, history, and ingredients.
 In the table view cell, we can only see the image, name, and brief description. <br><br>
-After clicking on an article, a detailed view is presented with more information such as an extended description, full history, and icons with used ingredients. <br><br>
+* After clicking on an article, a detailed view is presented with more information such as an extended description, full history, and icons with used ingredients. <br><br>

 <p float="left">
   <img src="https://user-images.githubusercontent.com/56788369/224166035-a68fdf8c-e707-4f5a-8886-66e89c166beb.png" width=24% />
   <img src="https://user-images.githubusercontent.com/56788369/224167179-638dbabe-7f92-44ed-8d79-6f03e62e0581.png" width=24% />